KillerShoaib/BanglaYoutubeTranscribe/README.md

 # Why use Google's model (the evil one who stole all of our data)

-First of all everyone is stoling our data, that's not something new.
+First of all everyone is stealing our data, that's not something new.
 But there are several reasons I've chosen the google's Gemini model.

 1. 1.5k free request per day to their latest model (I'd say that's generous of them)
 2. And their STT feature from their `gemini-flash-2.0-exp` is quite good and I was satisfied with the overall result.